 Insurance Australia Group (IAG)

 Insurance Australia is the largest general insurer serving Australia and New Zealand with multiple brands of insurance products.
 IAG has six brands in Australia and three in New Zealand.
-These branded companies offer general insurance products and investment management services to the consumer and commercial markets.
+These branded companies offer general insurance products to the consumer and commercial markets as well as investment management services.

-The company’s financials have fully recovered from the impact of COVID-19, with net profit in FY 2023 nearly doubling pre-pandemic levels.
+h The company’s financials have fully recovered from the impact of Covid, with net profit in FY 2023 nearly doubling pre-Covid levels.

 Insurance Australia Group Financials

-The company’s Half Year 2023 Financial Results, released in mid-February 2023, supported the bullish case for IAG that the recovery was well underway.
-NPAT went up from the Half Year 2022 result of AUD $173m dollars to $468m, an increase of 170.5%.
-In addition, IAG reported adding 100,000 new direct customers across Australia and New Zealand during the Half Year.
-As evidence to support the view insurance companies are relatively inflation-proof, IAG raised premiums during the period.
+The company’s Half Year 2023 Financial Results, released in mid-February of 2023, supported the bullish case for IAG that the recovery was well underway.
+NPAT went up from the Half Year 2022 result of $173 AUD million dollars to $468 million, an increase of 170.5%.
+In addition, IAG reported the addition of 100,000 new direct customers across Australia and New Zealand during the Half Year.
+As evidence to support the view insurance companies are relatively inflation proof, IAG raised premiums during the period.
 Full Year 2023 Results showed net profit after tax up 140%.

-The distinction between blue-chip and large-cap stocks generally comes down to dividend payments.
-Blue chip stocks have a solid record of paying dividends over time, going back at least a decade in most cases.
-IAG meets that standard.
+The distinction between blue chip and large cap stocks generally comes down to dividend payments.
+Blue chips have a solid track record of paying dividends over time, going back at least a decade in most cases.

-Blue chip stocks in Australia have a gold-plated reputation in the investment community, with the financial resources to withstand challenging economic conditions.
-Financial stability can be seen in a prospective blue-chip’s historical record of financial performance.
+Blue Chips have a gold-plated reputation in the Australian investment community, with the financial resources to withstand challenging economic conditions.
+Financial stability can be seen in a prospective blue chip’s historical record of financial performance.
 Share price performance over time shows appreciation.
 Products and services offered are consistently in demand and may be well-known to the non-investing public.
-The crown jewel of blue-chip investing remains dividend payments.
+The crown jewel of blue chip investing remains dividend payments.

 FAQs